 Moat Cailin was raised roughly ten thousand years ago by the First Men.
 According to myth, the children attempted to use Moat Cailin to hold back the flood of invading First Men by calling upon their nameless gods from Moat Cailin's Children's Tower to send down the "hammer of the waters" to break the lands of Westeros in two by shattering the Neck and separating the north from the south, in the same manner they shattered the Arm of Dorne centuries earlier.
 However, the children failed in the attempt and only succeeded in flooding the Neck, creating bogs and swamps.

-The wars went in the First Men's favor until the two sides reached a peace agreement, called the Pact, on the Isle of Faces.
+The wars against the children of the forest went in the First Men's favor until the two sides reached a peace agreement, called the Pact, on the Isle of Faces.
 The First Men gave dominion of the deep woods to the children and promised not to put any weirwood trees to the axe anywhere in the realm.
 In return, they received claim to the rest of the Westeros.

 The Pact began four thousand years of friendship and peace between the two peoples.
 The years that followed the forging of the Pact is known as the Age of Heroes.
 The First Men eventually set aside their religion to worship the children's secret gods of the wood, and like the children they carved faces into the weirwoods, creating heart trees.
 The children of the forest taught them to use ravens to communicate over long distances, but in those days the birds would speak the words, and the greenseers of the children could change their skins and speak through the birds.

 When the Long Night came to pass and the Others began to invade from the far north of Westeros, the First Men and the children joined forces.
 The legendary last hero is said to have led the coalition against the Others.
 The Others were driven back and the Night's Watch was created to keep them at bay.
 Six thousand or eight thousand years ago the First Men built the Wall, which still stands to this day.